Chromosomal rearrangements and transposable elements in locally adapted island Drosophila: Materials and Methods

-We identified abnormally mapping read pairs on different chromosomes and long-spanning read pairs greater than 100kb apart as signals of putative chromosomal rearrangements.
-Mutations with greater than 3 read pairs supporting were included among the chromosomal rearrangements.
-The mutation data were then clustered across strains assuming that variants were within 325 base pairs of each other on from either rearrangement breakpoint.
-Taking the min and max for each of the rearrangement's breakpoints in a cluster, we associate all strains in said cluster with these bounds.
+We identified abnormally mapping read pairs on different chromosomes and long-spanning read pairs greater than 100 kb apart as signals of putative chromosomal rearrangements (Figure \ref{conceptual_1}).
+Mutations with more than three supporting read pairs were included as candidate chromosomal rearrangements.
+Rearrangement calls were then clustered across samples using an in-house Python script.
+Rearrangements were assumed to have both breakpoints (putative start and stop positions) within 325 base pairs of each other to align with the sequencing library insert size.
+Once clustered, each group of mutations was represented as a single putative rearrangement, with the minimum and maximum positions of all breakpoints defining the cluster boundaries.

+For each rearrangement, we calculated the derived allele frequency for the island and mainland populations.
+Rearrangement frequencies were determined by clustering across samples using the in-house Python script.
+This script sorted rearrangements by chromosome and position, grouping them into bins with sizes determined by the library insert size.
+Adjacent bins were cross-compared to ensure edge cases were not excluded due to sorting limitations.
+Frequencies were corrected for residual heterozygosity resulting from inbreeding resistance at inversions, using methods similar to those in prior work \cite{rogers2015tandem}, and were polarized based on the ancestral state of each rearrangement (both methods describe further below).

+Using the allele frequency data for each variant, separated by each population, we generated site frequency spectra (SFS) to account for uneven sample sizes across the genome.
+Allele frequencies in each subpopulation were projected to a uniform sample size of $n=19$ using a hypergeometric transformation to evaluate SFSs under unequal population sizes \cite{stewart2019chromosomal, nielsen2005molecular}.